 Transportation modes: land, air, water, pipelines.
 Tourist, urban transportation.
 Geometric design, human factors, vehicular flow models, capacity analysis.
 Overview: traffic impact, air quality, parking studies.
 A-F only.
 Pre: 271.

-Economic analysis in engineering and management decisionmaking, interest, depreciation, income tax, cost classification, break-even analysis, economic comparisons of alternatives, benefit-cost analysis.
+Economic analysis in engineering and management decision making, interest, depreciation, income tax, cost classification, break-even analysis, economic comparisons of alternatives, benefit-cost analysis.
+BENG, CE, CEM, CNST, EE, and ME majors only.
 A-F only.
-Pre: ECON 120 or 130, and senior standing.
+Pre: ECON 120 (with a minimum grade of C-) or 130 (with a minimum grade of C-), and senior standing.
 (Cross-listed as BE 405)

 Numerical solutions of engineering problems using digital computers.
 Regression analysis; numerical differentiation and integration; solutions of algebraic, transcendental, and differential equations; and analysis of large structural systems.
 Pre: computer programming and senior standing.